SCCapstone/CapstoneProject/README.md

 # Testing

 The unit tests are in `/tests/Unit`.
+They are automatically integrated into Laravel with unitphp.
+No third-party software is necessary to unit tests.
+Unit tests are run using either the command 'php artisan test' or './vendor/bin/unitphp' but both achieve the same result.

 The behavioral tests are in `/tests/Behavioral/`.
 They are built using the Selenium IDE.
 A guide for installing and using the Selenium command line runner can be found [here](https://www.seleniumhq.org/selenium-ide/docs/en/introduction/command-line-runner/), or, alternatively, you can [use the Selenium IDE browser extension](https://www.selenium.dev/selenium-ide/docs/en/introduction/getting-started).